knivey/google/README.md

 ### Building

-To *try* to build the project simply run cmake and make in the build dir
+To build the project first fetch the git submodules then run cmake and make in the build dir
 ```
+git submodule init
+git submodule update
 cd build
 cmake ..
 make